 Assistant Editor and Staff Writer Christian Stork has done a lot in his young life, ranging from a social media internship at Democracy Now! to serving as a correspondent for a political talk radio show.
 Christian has worked in the advertising and film industries, where he honed an acute perception of how the media is used to manipulate audiences.
 He lives in Brooklyn, New York.

 Staff Writer Karen Charman has a master’s from the Columbia University Graduate School of Journalism, and has worked for 26 years as a science writer and editor specializing in environmental and rural issues.
 She’s Managing Editor of Capitalism Nature Socialism, former co-editor of the New Zealand Nursing Journal and political reporter at the New Zealand Farmer, and also works as a freelance writer and editor.

 Reporter Douglas Lucas studied philosophy and literature at TCU, graduating summa cum laude.
-His work covering national security matters, internet freedom, nightlife, and more has appeared at Salon, the North Texas affiliate of CBS News, Nerve and more.
+His work covering national security matters, internet freedom, nightlife, and more has appeared at Vice, Salon, Nerve, and other venues.
 He also enjoys writing fiction, mainly in the SF and fantasy genres.
 He lives in North Texas.